-Each state creates its own rules for handling certain aspects of slip and fall claims.
-This article looks at a few main points of Colorado slip and fall accident law, including how long you have to file a court claim after an injury, and what happens to your settlement or jury award if you are found to be partly at fault for the accident.
+This article looks at Colorado law as it affects slip and fall accidents that occur in the state, including the amount of time a plaintiff has to file a court claim after an injury, and what happens to your settlement or jury award if you are found to be partly at fault for the accident.
 Finally, we'll summarize the special rules that apply to slip and fall claims filed against a state, county, or city government in Colorado.

 For more in-depth information about slip and fall cases, browse all the articles in our Slip and Fall Claims section.

 Colorado Time Limits for Filing a Slip and Fall Court Case